printerscanner/earthly-delights/content/blog/aliases.md

    ```sh
    alias serve="python3 -m http.server"
    ```
 Python changed its start server syntax several years ago, and my brain wasn't able to catch up.
 I set this a few years back and live in bliss that I don't have to search for the command every few weeks.
 This is my most used alias anytime I need to spin up a simple server.
-This python server is in my opinion, the simplest way to start a local server.
+This python server is in my opinion, the easiest way to start a local server.